Senator Gerry Cardinale (R-Bergen) introduced NJ cannabis home grow legislation yesterday to legalize owning up to six plants.

 “By a 2-to-1 margin, voters approved legalizing pot,” said Cardinale.
 “This is what people voted for, not a complex web of special interests, political priorities, and expensive fees that will price legal pot out of the market for many residents.
 What will Murphy tax next?
 Growing carrots?”

 The bill currently has no sponsors, companion in the Assembly, nor actual text to read.

-Duff said that after the Senate Judiciary Committee, he spoke to Cardinale about the cannabis homegrow citizen bill and petition “Jeff’s Law”, named after the late activist Jeff Oakes.
+Duff said that after the Senate Judiciary Committee, he spoke to Cardinale.
+They discussed the NJ cannabis home grow citizen bill and petition “Jeff’s Law,” named after the late activist Jeff Oakes.
 He explained Cardinale cited the referendum as the reason he changed his opposition stance.
-They spoke for 30 minutes about cannabis homegrow including its benefits, the hydroponic industry, business development, and a system to regulate cannabis homegrow by allowing dispensaries to sell clones and impose taxes on clones.
+They spoke for 30 minutes about NJ cannabis homegrow.
+It included the hydroponic industry, business development, and a system to regulate NJ cannabis home grow by allowing dispensaries to sell clones and impose taxes.

 “He was very receptive to it all,” Duff said.
 “It’s a great start to have someone introduce something for the homegrow community.”

-National Organization for the Reform of Marijuana Laws (NORML) NORML advocate Chris Goldstein explained he has no reason to view the bill favorably, since he has not seen the bill’s language.
-He compared Cardinale supporting cannabis homegrow to Ron Rice’s (D-Essex) stance bill on decriminalization that mandate drug rehabilitation and former Governor Chris Christie’s very strict medical cannabis policies.
+National Organization for the Reform of Marijuana Laws (NORML) NORML advocate Chris Goldstein explained he has no reason to view the bill favorably.
+He has not seen the bill’s language.
+Goldstein compared Cardinale supporting cannabis homegrow to Ron Rice’s (D-Essex) stance bill on decriminalization that mandates drug rehabilitation and former Governor Chris Christie’s strict medical cannabis policies.

 In terms of a motive, Goldstein opined that “He knows (Senate President Steve) Sweeney and (Judiciary Chair Nick) Scutari don’t like homegrow,” he said.